 Congratulations on your purchase of the Sentinel Monitoring System.
 The system is designed to be an easy, cost-effective, cloud-based monitoring and data logging system to notify you when equipment or conditions go awry.
 The internet browser-based programming makes the device easy to use from any computer or tablet.
 Monitored conditions can include temperature, humidity levels, pressure, flow, leak detection, UPS systems, and more.
 The system allows multiple users to be notified immediately of any detected problems.
-Notification can occur via voice call, e-mail or SMS (text message).
+Notification can occur via voice call, e-mail or SMS (text message), however voice calls and text messages require a premium subscription plan.
 The internal battery backup system insures the unit will continue to run if main power fails.